kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-## Kora's Own HTTP Stack Is a Good Counterexample to the Purity Myth
+## Kora's Own HTTP Stack Is a Good Counterexample to the Purity Myth { #kora-http-stack }

 Kora itself demonstrates that its architecture is selective rather than ideological.